In-Line Styling vs External

 In-Line Styling

-You can apply CSS rules to an element by putting the rule directly into the element’s tag in the HTML document.
+You can apply CSS rules to an element by putting the rule inside the element’s tag in the HTML document.
 You can do this by applying the style attribute to any HTML tag.
-The value of that attribute is a list of CSS rules, and those CSS rules will be applied to the element.
+The value of that attribute is a list of CSS rules, and those CSS rules will be applied to that element.

 Example: Making a Paragraph use Bold Arial Font